fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 ![_config.yml]({{ site.baseurl }}/images/2018-02-21-dmarc-compliancy/screenshot2.jpg)

-Note that we are setting the policy to `p=-none`, which means only gather repots and send them to postmarc email (`rua=` entry), but take no action.
+Note that we are setting the policy to `p=none`, which translates to *"only gather reports and send them to the postmarc email"* (`rua=` entry), but take no action.
-The best practice is you should start with this policy and afterward progress to `p=quarantine` (put messages failing the DMARC policy into SPAM) and finally `p=reject` (do not deliver offending messages).
+The best practice is you should start with this policy, and only afterwards progress to `p=quarantine` (put messages failing the DMARC policy into SPAM) and finally `p=reject` (do not deliver offending messages).
+This way you can gradually assure nothing wrong is happening to your organisations email communications.

 We also specify `aspf=r` which stands for the *relaxed* alignment mode we talked about [here](#compliancy).
-Official DMARC [documentation](https://dmarc.org/overview/) doesn a great job of explaining the syntax.
+Official DMARC [documentation](https://dmarc.org/overview/) does a great job of explaining the syntax.

-After the TTL time you specified the you can check if your DMARC record has been published:
+After the TTL time you specified in the DNS record, you can check if your DMARC record has been published with:

 ```
 $ nslookup -type=TXT _dmarc.district0x.io